Residence Hall to Open in 2017

 New Dining Facilities, Fitness Center, and Classroom Space Complete the Expansion

-History is in the making at New England Institute of Technology with the construction of the university’s first residence hall in the summer of 2017.
+History is in the making at New England Institute of Technology with the construction of the university’s first residence hall in the fall of 2017.
 The four-story, 400 bed facility will be located at NEIT’s East Greenwich campus and will offer single and double occupancy traditional rooms and semi-suites.
 The residence hall will also include student lounges, study rooms, a game room, a lounge with a fireplace and multi-purpose common spaces.
 A campus green will also be incorporated into this initial phase of construction.
 See our construction webcam here.

 An addition to NEIT’s existing main building in East Greenwich is also in the works.
 The current dining facility will be renovated to encompass an expanded variety of food areas such as an exhibition kitchen, bakery, grill area, pizza ovens, soup and salad bar, and deli along with a variety of seating arrangements that include booths, tables, nooks and high tops.
 Other new features will include a café, convenience store, fireplace, pool and ping pong tables, foosball, a video gaming area, large screen TVs, and a variety of sitting areas and lounges for students to gather.
 An outdoor patio area will round out the expansion.